fvdm/1blocker-packages/README.md

 ### macOS

 1. Hold the **option** key and click a download link below to download the file to your Mac.
-2. Rename the file to end with `.1blockpkg`
 2. Open the file to import the list into 1Blocker.

 ### iOS